Behave JSON result

 --data-binary '@my-report.json'

-In that, <token> is the result from previous step Get Authenticated.
+In that, <token> is the result from the Get Authenticated step.

-This request does not require any parameters.
-Instead, you need to submit two separate files: one containing the test execution details and the other containing the imported test report.
+For this request, it does not require any parameters.
+Instead, you need to submit two separate files:

 The